-Testicular cancer is the 16th most common cancer among males in the UK (2014), accounting for 1% of all new cases of cancer in males.[1-4]
+Testicular cancer is the 17th most common cancer in males in the UK, accounting for 1% of all new cancer cases in males (2015).[1-4]

 For testicular cancer, there are few established risk factors therefore differences between countries largely reflect differences in diagnosis and data recording.

 - Data were provided by the Office for National Statistics on request, July 2017.
 Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.

 - Data were provided by ISD Scotland on request, August 2017.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.